 - Voting rights only available for Fellow and Titled Member level.

-Higher standards will apply for all membership levels starting from 2024 i.e. to progress from a Titled Member to a Fellow, a chiropractor will need to undertake a two-year university training program (equivalent to a master’s degree), that consists of a facilitated program of professional development, including regular study, formal case presentations, audit reports and trial examinations.
+Higher standards will apply for all membership levels starting from 2024 i.e. to progress from a Member to a Titled Member, a chiropractor will need to undertake a two-year university training program (equivalent to a master’s degree), that consists of a facilitated program of professional development, including regular study, formal case presentations, audit reports and trial examinations.
 At the end of the training program, you will need to pass the final practical and oral examinations after the grandparenting period ends.